Last updated on March 9th, 2022

 The best way to enjoy this memorable day is to hire a small motorboat and do some beach hopping at your own pace.
 You can rent a boat from Oltramare in the Orosei marina for about 100€ per day (not including gas) and no license is required.
-The folks will show you the ropes of how to operate the boat, the rules of the way when it comes to anchoring, and what to do in case of choppy waters (can happen on the cruise back to the marina).
-If you do not feel comfortable renting your own boat, many outfits in Orosei but more so in Cala Gonone will be happy to take you to the various beaches on private tours, shared tours or on large boats to Cala Luna (shared with hordes of tourists).
+The folks will show you the ropes of how to operate the boat, the rules of the way when it comes to anchoring, and what to do in case of choppy waters (which can happen on the cruise back to the marina).
+If you do not feel comfortable renting your own boat, many outfits in Orosei but more so in Cala Gonone will be happy to take you to the various beaches on private tours, shared tours, or on large boats to Cala Luna (shared with hordes of tourists).

-Pro tip: to beat the summer crowds, it’s best to get an early start.
+To beat the summer crowds, it’s best to get an early start.
 Don’t forget to bring a picnic lunch, snacks, lots of water, sun protection, beach and snorkel gear.

-Out here, It’s not only the time spent on the beach that’s memorable but also the way, as cruisers are awarded with panoramic views of the landscape and hikers with amphitheater views from atop.
+Out here, It’s not only the time spent on the beach that’s memorable but also the way, as cruisers are rewarded with panoramic views of the landscape and hikers with amphitheater views from atop.

-Pro tip: it is recommended to make your first stop the furthest beach you plan to reach at the southern end of the gulf and to work your way back to the marina as you anchor in additional beaches.
+It is recommended to make your first stop the furthest beach you plan to reach at the southern end of the gulf and to work your way back to the marina as you anchor in additional beaches.

 The southernmost beach in the gulf is the most impressive one and your first stop on this beach hopping journey.
 Cala Goloritze’s thin sliver of powdery white sand is dwarfed by the iconic 148m-high limestone pinnacle known as Aguglia.
 It is an imposing scene when viewed from the gulf and you’ll want to “park it” for a while to digest the views before heading to the actual beach.
 Cala Goloritze is one of the most photographed beaches in Italy.

-In this particular beach, boats must anchor in a designated area away from the beach and swim to land.
+On this particular beach, boats must anchor in a designated area away from the beach and swim to land.
 This is a perfect opportunity to put that mask and snorkel on and see for yourself just how clear the water is.
 If the sea is calm and you pause for a moment, you might think there’s nothing between you and the sandy seafloor 30 meters below.

 Once you make it to the beach, be sure to spot the arch on the southern end of the beach before swimming back to the boat for a round of fresh fruit and a cold drink.

-Pro tip: it is possible to hike to Cala Goloritze via a marked trail from Cooperativa Goloritze (approx 3 hours return).
+It is possible to hike to Cala Goloritze via a marked trail from Cooperativa Goloritze (approx 3 hours return).

-Another stunner, Cala Mariolu is a good spot for a picnic lunch since you can drop passengers and gear at the beach and anchor the boat in a designated area at sea (which means the driver will need to swim back if you rented your own boat – no big deal really).
+Another stunner, Cala Mariolu is a good spot for a picnic lunch since you can drop passengers and gear at the beach and anchor the boat in a designated area at sea (which means the driver will need to swim back if you rent your own boat – no big deal really).